ruihukuang/LLM_engineering/week6/readme.md

 Context

-Select 200 records from a file train.pkl to create a train dataset in a file train.pkl and select 50 records from a file test.pkl to create a test dataset.
+Select 200 records from a file train.pkl to create a train and validation dataset in a file train.pkl.
+Convert these datasets into JSONL format and upload them to OPEN AI to do train runs.
+The model used for training is gpt-4o-mini-2024-07-18.
+Use Weights and Biases,a free platform for monitoring training runs.
+This fine tuned model does not perform better than the frontier model gpt-40, generating the smallest predition price error $102 dollars.